Jazzhoo/iotech_excercise/README.md

 ## Usage
   1. Clone the repository
-  2. cd into folder containing json_parser.go
+  2. open the terminal and navigate into folder containing json_parser.go
-  3. open terminal and run the program with
+  3. run the program with following command
   `go run .`
   4. If all went fine the program should create *output.json* file in the same directory